 Dr. Namas is a member of various professional organizations, including the Shock Society, the Royal College of Surgery, the General Medical Council (United Kingdom), and the Libyan General Medical Council.
+Dr. Namas serves as an editorial member on Journal of Emergency Medicine, Trauma & Surgical Care, International Journal of Surgery and Research (IJSR), Journal of Stem Cell Research and Regenerative Medicine, International Journal of Stem Cell Research and Transplantation (IJST), and Molecular Cytotherapy.
 He is also a referee reviewer for Science Translational Medicine, Journal of Clinical Monitoring and Computing, Journal of Critical Care, American Journal of Respiratory and Critical Care Medicine, Molecular Immunology, and Wound Repair and Regeneration.

 Dr. Namas’ long-term research goals are to obtain high-dimensional, dynamic data on the etiology and progression of various inflammatory processes and diseases in samples derived from cells, animals, and human individuals; to create computational models based on these data; and, to modulate the inflammatory response in an optimal spatial, temporal, and individual- disease-specific manner.
 More specifically, his research interests have focused on:

-Mechanisms regulating trauma-induced inflammation coupled with data-driven modeling to gain insights into the dynamics of the inflammatory response in human blunt trauma
+Mechanisms regulating trauma-induced inflammation coupled with computational data-driven modeling to gain insights into the dynamics of the inflammatory response in human blunt trauma patients

-Novel class of biohybrid devices for regulating inflammation that target Tumor Necrosis Factor-a (TNF-a) through delivery of a protein antagonist (sTNFR) via genetically modified human hepatocytes
+Novel class of biohybrid devices for regulating inflammation that target Tumor Necrosis Factor-α (TNF-α) through delivery of a protein antagonist (sTNFR) via genetically modified human hepatocytes